danielbui78/DazToRuntime/README.md

 # Unofficial DazToUnity Bridge Updates

+The unity-experimental branch contains the latest unity plugin with combined support for all 3 renderpipelines with autodetection/configuration.

 This default branch (unity-master) currently only serves as a staging area as I finalize code and features of the sub-branches and merge them together.

 Currently in development: